Color Recognition Math & Literacy Pack: 15 Activities!

 Each activity includes a teacher instruction/suggestion page.
 Some of the materials, such as the posters, can be used for several activities such as flash cards, write the room and more.
 You can either print the materials multiple times or use the pieces at different times for the various activities.
 I did not duplicate the multi-use pages in order to save on file size.

-What’s included in the Color Recognition Pack:
+What’s Included in the Color Recognition Pack

-Color Posters/Write & Draw the Room: Pages 4-11
+Color Posters/Write and Draw the Room, p.
+4-11

 You can display these colorful posters in your classroom.
 These can also be used as oversized introductory flash cards.
 For students needing assistance with language development, such as ESL learners, you can use the posters to discuss color words, positional words, and size.